-When doing competitor analysis of landing pages check out what colors, trust icons, testimonial style your competitors use.
+When you track competitor landing pages, check out what Conversion rate elements, trust icons, testimonial style your competitors use.
 This insight is very helpful as this would mean when you build out your own landing page you will include some of the learnings from your competition, which in essence would mean your prospects would feel at home as they would expect these signals.

 A landing page is a self-contained webpage that the consumer is redirected to after following a link from a web search, email, or social media advert.
 They are designed for a specific purpose, such as targeted advertising, a sales campaign, accumulating subscribers, or increasing SEO ranking.

 Generally, the landing page gives the consumer a call to action (CTA), and when this action is completed, it is referred to as a conversion.

-Monitoring competitor pages allows you to stay ahead of the curve.
+Monitoring competitor landing pages allows you to stay ahead of the curve.
 By monitoring how your competition attracts their web traffic, you have the opportunity to target the same audience and drive it to your company’s webpages.
 In other words, you can put strategies in place to attract their customers to your business.